iraismgarcia5/ETLProject_CountryData/README.md

 ### Data Source 2
 Given that the dataset spanned many years and nations, there was inevitably going to be gaps in data for some years.
 We handled these gaps by changing the placeholder value “NA” with “0”.
 We did this for numeric columns so that our importing procedure can go smoothly.
 It also allows us to perform calculations without running into any casting errors.

+### Data Source 3
+The two datasets were formatted differently.
+In the CO2 data, the years were listed along the x-axis, while the countries were listed on the y-axis.
+In addition, there was only one instance of each country listed in the dataset.
+In contrast, the economic indicator dataset had multiple instances of each country in order to represent each year and the years were listed along the y-axis.
+In order to format the data in order to merge the tables, we had to use Visual Basic to create multiple instances of each country to represent each year.
+This was because there were 255 countries multiplied over 55 years, which made doing this task manually impossible.
+Using code from Stack Overflow, we were able to resolve this issue.